 1. Brushed Cotton Pillowcases

-Made of natural flax fibers, linen pillowcases are airy yet notably sturdy.
+Made of natural European flax, linen pillowcases are airy yet notably sturdy.
 Best of all, the breezy, breathable fabric gets softer every time it's washed.

 3. Percale Pillowcases

-Percale is made from extra-fine and silky long-staple cotton often grown in Egypt.
-It's smooth, crisp and refreshingly cooling — not unlike hotel bedding — which makes the fabric ideal for pillowcases.
+Percale is made from extra-fine and silky long-staple Egyptian cotton.
+It's smooth, crisp and refreshingly cooling — not unlike hotel bedding — which makes percale pillowcases ideal for comfort and style.

 4. Sateen Pillowcases

 Sateen is also made from long-staple cotton, but instead of a standard square weave, the fabric features a satin weave.
-Undeniably smooth and durable with a subtle sheen, sateen is an excellent choice for pillowcases.
+Undeniably smooth and durable with a subtle, silky sheen, sateen pillowcases are a wonderful choice.

 What's the Best Material for a Sham?